 Why this topic is important to us

-How we want to achieve our goals
+How we intend to reach our goals